Carson Wentz Still Has 105 Million Reasons to Smile After Getting Cut by the Commanders

 Just how well did Wentz do off the field?

-According to Albert Breer of Sports Illustrated, the recently-released QB made $105,198,279 from the Eagles, Colts, and Commanders.
-Wentz signed a four-year, $128 million extension with Philadelphia in 2019 that, when combined with the two years of his rookie contract, totaled $154 million.
+According to Albert Breer of Sports Illustrated, the QB made $105,198,279 from the Eagles, Colts, and Commanders.
+Wentz signed a four-year, $128 million extension with Philadelphia in 2019 that, combined with the two years of his rookie contract, totaled $154 million.

 With the Commanders terminating that deal, the 30-year-old signal-caller watched roughly $53 million disappear.
-Meanwhile, his former team got out of that financial commitment with $0 in dead-money charges, a critical factor that led to Monday’s decision.
+Meanwhile, his former team got out of that financial commitment with $0 in dead-money charges, a critical factor that led to the decision.

 Still, the fact the Eagles, Colts, and Commanders shelled out a combined $105 million for a quarterback who struggled with poise and turnovers should serve as a stark reminder about the risk of betting on an injury-prone player tap into his theoretical upside.